Syping/libragephoto/README.md

 ## libragephoto
-Open Source RAGE Photo Parser for GTA V
+Open Source RAGE Photo Parser for GTA V and RDR 2

 - Read RAGE Photos error free and correct
 - Support for metadata stored in RAGE Photos